UK Safari Home Page

 Bee Hotels (no stars)

-For many people, the idea of creating a good habitat for bumblebees is to simply go out and buy one of those ready made 'bumblebee hotels', stick it somewhere between the decking and the tarmac driveway (next to the patio heater), and wait for the bumble bee population to explode.
-Sadly that doesn't work.
+For many people, the idea of creating a good habitat for bumblebees is to simply go out and buy one of those ready made 'bumblebee hotels', stick it somewhere between the decking and the tarmac driveway (next to the patio heater), and wait for the bumble bee population to grow exponentially.
+Surprisingly, that doesn't work.

-There's a free plan for making one of these bumblebee boxes in the 'Factsheet' folder of the 'Member's Area', but I should mention, it was put there as a result of pressure from subscribers rather than for any effect on bee conservation.
+There's a plan showing how to make a bumblebee hotel on UK Safari, but I should mention, it was put there as a result of pressure from subscribers rather than for any proven benefit of bee conservation.
 The only people who rave about the virtues of these boxes seem to be the folks trying to sell them.
-From my own experience, and from speaking to others who've tried bumble bee boxes in their gardens, the take up on them is usually poor.
-Spiders and woodlice like them, but bees, no. That's not to say you shouldn't try them.
+From my own experience, and from speaking to others who've tried bumble bee boxes in their gardens they're quite popular with spiders and woodlice, but bees generally tend to ignore them.
+That's not to say you shouldn't try them.
 Just don't raise your hopes too much.

 Nature's Nest Sites

-When you watch queen bumblebees at this time of year you'll see why.
+When you watch queen bumblebees at this time of year you'll see why these man-made boxes aren't quite the bees knees.
 They fly low along hedge banks, ziz-zagging and buzzing their way through tall grasses to find the ideal nest hole.

 It looks very random, but they're quite selective about where they lay their eggs.
 Generally, if they're given the choice between a grubby old mouse hole on a raised bank, and a shiny new 'Bumblebee Hilton' from the local garden centre, they'll choose the mouse hole every time.

-If you're serious about wanting to provide homes for bumblebees then a raised bank, sheltered by a hedge, covered in rough grass, with plenty of mouse holes seems to be the ideal habitat.
-Fussy little critters aren't they.
+If you're serious about wanting to provide homes for bumblebees then an undisturbed raised bank, sheltered by a hedge, covered in rough grass, with plenty of mouse holes seems to be the ideal habitat.

 Flower Powered

-It's believed that bumblebees can see ultraviolet colours because the flowers they make a 'beeline' for (sorry) are mainly white, blue, purple or yellow.
+It's believed that bumblebees can see ultraviolet colours and so the flowers they make a 'beeline' for (sorry, couldn't resist) are mainly white, blue, purple or yellow.

-If you want to make your garden come alive to the sights and sounds of bumblebees, try growing some of these plants:
+If you want to make your garden come alive to the sights and sounds of bumblebees, then here are a few plants which they're sure to like:

 Honeysuckle